 The many communities that make up the metropolitan area of Minneapolis and St. Paul provide an extensive network of well-groomed cross-country ski trails.
 Many regional parks make snow and offer skiing whether it actually snows or not.
 Twin City area ski clubs meet regularly for fun, training, and competition.

-From the edge of Lake of the Woods to the Headwaters of the Mississippi, from the hardwood forests of Maplewood State Park to the prison grounds of St. Cloud Prison, Northwestern Minnesota offers the widest variety of cross country ski trails in the state.
+From the edge of Lake of the Woods to the Headwaters of the Mississippi, from the hardwood forests of Maplewood State Park to the jail trail of St. Cloud, northwestern Minnesota offers the widest variety of cross country ski trails in the state.

 There are several winter ski resorts and lodging outlets with ski packages that include meals and a hot sauna.